VadimCat/TextRoom/README.md

 ## Development Tips
 - Add new rooms by duplicating an existing `RoomConfig` asset and linking it to a new scene.
 - To expand puzzles, create additional `RecipeConfig` assets and `LockedItemConfig` assets that list the required keys.
-- For localisation, move strings to dedicated configuration assets or a localisation table.

-## Licence
-The project is provided for educational purposes without an explicit licence.
-Please contact the assignment author to clarify usage terms.